keybase/saltpack-python/spec.md

 The contents of the header packet array are:
 - the format name string ("sillybox")
 - the format version int (1)
-- the sender ephemeral public key (32 bytes)
+- an ephemeral public key (32 bytes)
-- an array or recipient sets
+- an array of **recipient sets**

-Each recipient set is formatted as array:
+A **recipient set** is also an array:
 - the recipient public key (optional, either 32 bytes or null)
 - the sender box
   - encrypted with the ephemeral private key
   - contains the 32-byte public sender key
 - the keys box
-  - encrypted with the sender private key
+  - encrypted with the sender's private key
+  - contains a **key set**, as MessagePack bytes

+A **key set** is yet another array:
+- a 32-byte symmetric encryption key
+  - This is the same for all recipients.
+- a MAC group number
+- a 32-byte symmetric MAC key
+  - This is shared by each recipient in the same MAC group.
+While every recipient can be in a separate MAC group,
+- a 32-byte symm